 Our society has grown acutely and painfully aware of the tragedy of sexual abuse.
 The trauma and damage such abuse causes its victims, their families, and the community is devastating.
 Lewis University will make every effort to prevent the occurrence of any such activity and to deal promptly and effectively with any such allegations that may arise.
 In any and all cases of alleged sexual misconduct, Lewis University will move quickly and with compassion to attend to the temporal and spiritual needs of the victims and their families, and to protect against any further misconduct.
 At the same time, every reasonable effort will be made to afford the accused member with adequate assistance and opportunity to defend himself/herself since an allegation of such misconduct, even if unfounded, can have catastrophic personal consequences.
+Sexual misconduct includes but is not limited to sexual harassment, non-consensual sexual intercourse, non-consensual sexual contact and sexual exploitation.

 The allegation of any sexual misconduct involving minors or allegedly occurring in the context of ministry with children or adults will be treated with the utmost seriousness and investigated thoroughly.
 Lewis University will cooperate fully with any public authorities that may be investigating the matter, and will take care not to interfere with any public investigation.